Privacy Analysis Tool • 100% Client-Side

 Defending Against Browser Fingerprinting

-Complete defense against fingerprinting is difficult because it exploits fundamental browser functionality.
-However, several strategies significantly reduce uniqueness:
+Complete defense against fingerprinting is difficult because it exploits fundamental browser functionality., several strategies significantly reduce uniqueness:

-1. Use Firefox with Enhanced Tracking Protection on Strict.
-Firefox's built-in fingerprint resistance randomizes or blocks several techniques and is continuously updated.
+1. Use Firefox with improved Tracking Protection on Strict.
+Firefox's -in fingerprint resistance randomizes or blocks several techniques and is continuously updated.

 2. Consider the Tor Browser for maximum privacy.
 It standardizes nearly every fingerprintable attribute to make all users look identical.